Diversity, equity and inclusion

 Societe Generale’s compensation policy is aligned with the Group’s diversity and inclusion policy and meets regulatory requirements.
 The 19 December 2018 Professional Equality Agreement has been extended from 1 January to 31 December 2023.
 It was agreed that new negotiations will begin during 2023.
 This extension provides for the maintenance of all existing commitments (budget of €10m over 4 years via the 2019 wage agreement, of which €3 million for 2022) and enhances them with new measures on eliminating the gender pay gap: an additional budget of €3,5m has been allocated for 2023 for this purpose.

-Engaged employee communities
+Committed employee communities

 The Group has many internal networks that actively participate in promoting its commitments to diversity and inclusion, such as WAY: We Are Young, a network open to all the Group’s interns, work-study students and juniors, which aims to support them through various professional and fun activities, including coaching, conferences and after work gatherings.